February 28- March 16, 2020

 Plan your flights to arrive in NEW DELHI on February 28.
-At the end of the trip, we will drive from the Bhutan border to the Guwahati Airport in India.
-On March 16 in the morning, you will fly from Guwahati back to New Delhi (flight included) to connect to your international flight home.
+At the end of the trip on March 16, we will drive from Samdrup Jongkar at the Bhutan border to the Guwahati Airport in India.
+On March 16 in the afternoon, we will fly from Guwahati back to New Delhi (flight included) to connect to your international flight home.
 We arrive in New Delhi at 6:40 pm with Air India.
 Customs and immigration formalities and check-in can take some time, so please plan your connecting flight HOME sometime after 11 pm on March 16 or early on March 17.
 Please check carefully before confirming your flights: you will be flying round-trip to New Delhi.
 Details about flight possibilities will be sent when you sign up.

 YOU will need a MULTIPLE ENTRY VISA for India; cost not included.

 Once you sign up, you will be sent the website link to get your one-year INDIA visa online.
 Or if you want a 10-year visa, you can fill out the forms and send your passport to the nearest visa office.

 More info about visas and how to apply once you have signed up.

 All photos by Cynthia except festival shots (Shutterstock), Tiger’s Nest and me on horse, by Sudhir Joshi, who traveled with me to Bhutan.